What is Appropriated Retained Earning?

 - Reserve for insurance payments/ guarantees

 It should be noted that the Company is not bound by a contract of a legal contract to appropriate retained earnings.
 It’s the prerogative of the Company to set aside the profits of the Company for various purposes.
-A voluntary transfer of retained earnings is done to various appropriated accounts.
+A voluntary transfer of retained earnings is done to multiple appropriated accounts.

 The Board of Directors directs to make these separate entries.

-If a Company had to set aside $ 50000 from the retained earnings as a separate account for Research and development purposes, then it will debit the retained earnings account and credit the appropriated retained earnings account.
+If a company had to set aside $ 50000 from the retained earnings as a separate account for Research and development purposes, then it will debit the retained earnings account and credit the appropriated retained earnings account.

-On the balance sheet, the retained earnings appropriation appears in the equity section and it can be shown as below:
+On the balance sheet, the retained earnings appropriation appears in the equity section, and it can be shown as below:

 As can be seen above, the appropriated retained earnings do not decrease the shareholders’ equity or the retained earnings but restrict the use of the amount only for the specific purpose.

-However, nowadays the formal use of appropriated earnings is decreasing.
+However, nowadays, the formal use of appropriated earnings is decreasing.
 Companies mention any such amount in the footnotes to the financial statements.

-For example – Note 9.
+For example, – Note 9.
 Retained earnings restrictions.
 According to the provisions in the loan agreement, retained earnings available for dividends are limited to $25,000.

-Such footnotes appear after the formal financial statements in “Notes to Financial Statements”.
+Such footnotes appear after the formal financial statements in “Notes to Financial Statements.”
 The Retained Earnings account on the balance sheet would be referenced as follows: “Retained Earnings (see note 7)… $25,000″.